OECD AI Group of Experts (AIGO)

 More than 300 participants and 50 speakers focused on ways AI can make business more productive, improve government efficiency and address many of the world’s most pressing problems.

-The Future Society is a member of AIGO, the expert group convened to advise the OECD on the development of ethical norms for governments, businesses, labor, and citizens’ use of AI.
+As part of the OECD’s AI Group of Experts (AIGO), The Future Society participated in developing the OECD AI Principles, now adopted by the G20.
+This expert group is convened to advise the OECD on the development of ethical norms for governments, businesses, labor, and citizens’ use of AI.
+The Future Society continues to support the OECD AI policy team as a member of its Network of Experts on AI (‘ONE AI’).

 The Organisation for Economic Cooperation and Development has created an expert group (AIGO) to provide guidance in scoping principles for artificial intelligence in society.
 The formation of the group is the latest step in the organization’s work on artificial intelligence to help governments, business, labor and the public maximize the benefits of AI and minimize its risks.
 The Future Society has been very active in these groups represented by Nicolas Miailhe and Cyrus Hodes.